pylonmc/pylon-docs/docs/installation/installing-pylon.md

 # Installation

+!!! danger
+    PYLON IS CURRENTLY EXPERIMENTAL.
+ONLY RUN IT ON A TEST SERVER THAT YOU ARE WILLING TO DELETE.
+THE NEXT PYLON VERSION WILL PROBABLY NOT BE COMPATIBLE WITH THE PREVIOUS ONE.
+IF YOU INSTALL PYLON SOMEWHERE YOU SHOULDN'T AND END UP LOSING DATA, WE WILL POINT AND LAUGH AT YOU.

 1. Make sure you are running Paper or a Paper fork.
 Pylon is not compatible with Spigot.
 2. Download the latest version of Pylon Core from [here](https://github.com/pylonmc/pylon-core/releases)
 3. Download the latest version of Pylon Base from [here](https://github.com/pylonmc/pylon-base)